Frequently Asked Questions

 When will interviews be extended?

-Selected applicants will be contacted via email by the end of March.
+Selected applicants will be contacted to schedule an interview via email by the end of March.

 When are acceptance letters mailed out?